-In the bathroom you'll see a 110-volt switch for the water heater.
-This provides power to the heating element.
+This same switch provides power to the heating element.
 DO NOT use unless you are sure the water heater is full.
 (Open a faucet and see if there is a full stream of water on the hot side)

 The 110-volt element may be operated at the same time as the gas burner.
 To operate the 110-volt by itself simply turn the electronic gas igniter switch off.